catlinman/mavulp.com/mavulp.com/pages/test.md

-# First heading
+# Test page #

+This next section contains the description variable that should be overwritten.

+## $description ##

 This is a page with test content.

-## This is the second heading
+### This is the third heading ###

-Look additional information

-    Will this be seen as code?
-I wonder.
+Look additional information.
+We can also format things to look somewhat like code.

+    $ sudo rm -rf /